pustotnik/zenmake/docs/buildconf.rst

         :cxx:
             Means that the task has a C++ code.
 Optional in most cases.
             Also it's a 'lang' feature for C++ language.
+        :d:
+            Means that the task has an D code.
+Optional in most cases.
+            Also it's a 'lang' feature for D language.
         :asm:
             Means that the task has an Assembler code.
 Optional in most cases.
             Also it's a 'lang' feature for Assembler language.